catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 #### 3 and 6-month Contractor Feedback (two 1 hour blocks)

-**Attendees:** Members and contractor being reviewed **Notes:** [Feedback for Contractor](https://drive.google.com/open?id=1IVZ6sgM7NkMG09o4pVwcUf5bVz5PUVrD)
+**Attendees:** Members and contractor being reviewed.
+**Notes:** [Feedback for Contractor](https://drive.google.com/open?id=1IVZ6sgM7NkMG09o4pVwcUf5bVz5PUVrD)

 - Catalyst contractors will participate in a 3-month check-in and a 6-month check-in after which the members will vote on whether to invite them to become a member of the co-op.
 - These check-ins are preceded by written feedback from the contractor about Catalyst and the members about the contractor pursuant to a form distributed a week before the feedback session.
 The first hour block is dedicated to co-op feedback for the contractor while the second hour block is dedicated to the contractor’s feedback for the co-op.
 These meetings may be back to back or scheduled separately a few days or hours apart.

 (annual-member-feedback)=

 #### Annual Member Feedback (two 1 hour blocks)

-**Attendees:** Appointed members and member being reviewed (reviewee) **Notes:** [Member Feedback](https://drive.google.com/open?id=1zsKiLe1hgV3vuPOxuQZ7JljkRpj-PSOq)
+**Attendees:** Appointed members and member being reviewed (reviewee).
+**Notes:** [Member Feedback](https://drive.google.com/open?id=1zsKiLe1hgV3vuPOxuQZ7JljkRpj-PSOq)

 - Catalyst members participate in annual check-ins where they have the opportunity to review the co-op as well as be reviewed by other members.
 - These check-ins are preceded by written feedback from the reviewee about Catalyst and the other members about the reviewee pursuant to a form distributed a week before the feedback session.
 The first hour block is dedicated to co-op feedback for the reviewee while the second hour block is dedicated to the reviewee’s feedback for the co-op.
 These meetings may be back to back or scheduled separately a few days or hours apart.

+(monthly-member-check-ins)=

+#### Monthly Member Check-ins (30 min)

+**Attendees:** Member and check-in facilitator.
+**Notes:** Notes are private and only shared with the member and meeting facilitator.

+- Catalyst members participate in monthly check-in calls where they touch base on their annual goals and general feelings.
+These calls are intended to provide members with an outlet for expressing excitement or concern about anything going on.

 (monthly-financial-check-ins)=

 #### Monthly Financial Check-ins

-**Attendees:** Members and contractors after 3 month feedback **Notes:** [Monthly Financial Reports](https://docs.google.com/spreadsheets/u/0/d/1PqpBh1aFiBmW4jE2FmYC37i7OEN0FHNNx7yYkcri3NQ/edit) [Cat Hours Tracker](https://docs.google.com/spreadsheets/u/0/d/19vyQE2sT_uqC8a--6_TODWApk84RZXYTznRkViPkJDs/edit)
+**Attendees:** Members and contractors after 3 month feedback.
+**Notes:** [Monthly Financial Reports](https://docs.google.com/spreadsheets/u/0/d/1PqpBh1aFiBmW4jE2FmYC37i7OEN0FHNNx7yYkcri3NQ/edit) [Cat Hours Tracker](https://docs.google.com/spreadsheets/u/0/d/19vyQE2sT_uqC8a--6_TODWApk84RZXYTznRkViPkJDs/edit)

-- Every month the Internal Management team will host a financial check-in meeting where they will present on the financial status and well being of the coop.
+- Every month the Internal Management team will host a financial check-in meeting where they will present on the financial status and well-being of the coop.

 ## Catalyst How-To’s